MaxDeAngelis/deangelis-home-recipes/README.md

 DeAngelisHome.com
 ======

-**DeAngelisHome** is a side project web side starting when I attended UNH.
+**DeAngelisHome** is a side project website which started as a senior project when I attended UNH.
 The basic idea is that it is a recipe sharing site that is administrated by a common admin.
 This admin is required to approve new users and give them access to the site.

 Once given access a user can: